kkaayy808/Geocaching/README.md

 Key Features:
 - Lists title of the cache
-- Lists key details about the cache (hide difficulty, size, etc) queried from SQL database
+- Lists key details about the cache (hide difficulty, size, etc) queried from a MySQL database

 ![Cache Details](cacheDetailsPage.png)